 - Also, you’re leaving the above threshold to an exempt beneficiary (g. a charity).

 However, your estate’s value is higher than the NRB.
 Accordingly, the sum above the threshold could be subject to a 40% tax rate.
-Ultimately, this could prevent your loved ones from receiving a lump sum or property left for them in your will, which could lead to them challenging a will.
+Ultimately, this could prevent your loved ones from receiving a lump sum or property left for them in your will.
+That’s a situation, in turn, that could lead to someone challenging a will.

 Currently, the NRB rate is £325,000 until 2021 when it could be subject to change.
 However, the rate could rise if you are surviving civil partner or widowed.
 Yet, it is possible for couples to transfer available NRB to a surviving partner.